dinphil/code-weekend/Markdown/ws2views.md

 </html>
 ```

-If you look carefully, you'll see that some parts of this code are a little different form the basic syntax we introduced you to.
+If you look carefully, you'll see that some parts of this code are a little different from the basic syntax we introduced you to.
 That's right, you're probably confused about what lines of code like this mean:

 ```html
 {{ title }}